TheDucky/TheDucky/README.md

 * Tinkering with microcontrollers is my goto on a rainy day :P
 * I love music and am almost always listening to it.
 * I also maintain a AWS server which is fun.
 * I love a good dark theme.
-Dont every show me a light theme, ever, please.
+Dont every show me a light theme, ever, please!

 ## Languages